MehdiK/mehdik.github.io/_posts/2018-08-12-product-launch-checklist.md

 ---
 layout: post
 title: "Product launch checklist"
-description: "This is a checklist for everything you need to consider for launching a new product"
+description: "This is a checklist for a few things you need to consider for launching a new product"
 date: "2018-08-12"
 tags: ["Product"]
 ---
 A few months ago, I was talking with a client about things they should consider before launching a new product we, Readify, were helping them to build.
 I put a list together and walked them through it.

-I thought I'd document a checklist here for future reference.
-This list is much longer than what I provided my client, because we were already taking care of a fair bit of these for them.
+I thought I'd document the checklist here for future reference.
+This by no means is an exhaustive list of everything you need to consider; but rather a list of things I've seen commonly overlooked.
+Then again, there is a lot in here.
+Just cherrypick what's applicable to your particular case.

-What have I missed?
-What do you take into account for a product launch?
+I am assuming you already know how to deliver quality software.
+With that out of the way, here's the list.

 ### User Experience
  - Before doing anything else, identify and validate the problem you're working on.
 [Design Thinking](https://www.ideou.com/pages/design-thinking) is your friend here.